-Where an investigation report contains sufficient information to allow a full assessment, a fully anonymised report will be sent to a pair of independent, multidisciplinary reviewers (one midwife and one obstetrician) who will identify and extract themes.
+Where an investigation report contains sufficient information to allow a full assessment, a fully anonymised report will be sent to independent, multidisciplinary reviewers (one midwife and one obstetrician) who will identify and extract themes.
+A neonatologist reviewer will also review all liveborn babies as standard.
 This analysis will contribute to the Each Baby Counts annual reports.
-Reviewers will also be able to flag any cases that require review by another specialist e.g. neonatologist or anaesthetist.
+Reviewers will also be able to flag any cases that require review by another specialist e.g. anaesthetist.

 We have introduced stringent anonymisation of the reports so that our independent reviewers will not be able to identify where cases have occurred.
 To further ensure complete anonymisation we will not allocate cases to reviewers who are located in the same geographic region as the case.

 How should I anonymise investigation reports?

 The anonymisation requirements are outlined in the Lead Reporter Training Manual and note that investigation reports should not contain any information that would identify patients, staff members, hospitals, units or trusts/health boards.
 We have produced the following anonymisation guidance to assist Lead Reporters with fully anonymising the reports.

 What will happen if I do not complete the reporting of an eligible baby?